Sounds like a drug, doesn’t it? When you do PPC campaigns right, the new customers you attract can give you a drug-like euphoria.

 Great.
 Thanks.
 Now what is pay per click?

-PPC, or pay per click, is a method of online advertising where each time a user clicks on an advertisement the advertiser is charged a fee.
-This is a essentially a fair method of paying for hot leads.
+PPC, or pay per click, is a method of payment for your advertising where each time a user clicks on an advertisement the advertiser is charged a fee.
+This is an essentially a fair method of paying for hot leads.

-It is a hot lead because the majority of people who click on your ad are actually searching for the product or service they are clicking on.
-Even if they did not find your ad with a search, as in the case of advertising that is shown on a website that a visitor to that website is on (and you caught their attention), it is a warm lead.
+Even if they did not find your ad with a search, as in the case of Display Advertising, shown on a website that a visitor to that website, (and you caught their attention), it is a warm lead.

 In this situation, it is a warm lead because the person clicking was interested in what your ad said.

 What is PPC going to do for my business?

 It helps you to be found on the internet.
 Not only be found, but be found fast.
 Once your account is set up, it only takes about 20 minutes to get you in front of your audience.

 One 2012 study* says that each dollar spent on direct marketing yields, on average, a return on investment of $11.73, versus R.O.I. of $5.23 from non-direct marketing expenditures.
 And, Denver PPC advertising is among the most cost effective direct marketing, because the user is searching for what you are offering.

 PPC advertising is great for small businesses to be able to compete with larger companies.